pommicket/bootstrap/01/README.md

 easier to work with), so we start a little bit later than the first byte in our segment.
 Second and more importantly, rather than 512 bytes, our segment is 0x21000 = 135168 bytes long!
 That's because we're storing a table of all the commands our compiler supports.
-This table has one eight-byte entry for each pair of ASCII characters.
+This table has one 8-byte entry for each pair of ASCII characters.
 There are 128 ASCII characters, so that means it's `128 * 128 * 8 = 131072` bytes long.
-And there's a little bit of extra room for the actual code.
-Funnily enough, this large source file means that compiling our stage 01 compiler isn't instantaneous (remember how I said reading 3 bytes at a time would be slow?).
+This large source file means that compiling our stage 01 compiler isn't instantaneous (remember how I said reading 3 bytes at a time would be slow?).
 On my system, it takes 0.13 seconds to run `../00/hexcompile`.